pohlm01/master-thesis/3_mtc.typ

 It allows the @rp to send the newest batch tree heads it supports to the @ap, such that the @ap can choose to send a certificate that the @rp trusts.
 In particular, this allows the @ap to know which @mtc certificate to send during a certificate rotation.

-In practice, it is not possible to send the whole list of known trust anchors to an @ap for two main reasons: Size and privacy.
+In practice, it is not possible to send the whole list of known trust anchors to an @ap for two main reasons: size and privacy.
 The list of all supported trust anchors is potentially large, considering that the trust anchor mechanism is not exclusively designed for @mtc but explicitly also for other mechanisms, such as X.509.
 Assuming that just 50 @ca:pl would participate in this mechanism with an average identifier length of four bytes, each `ClientHello` would carry 250 additional bytes, 200 for the identifiers and 50 for the encoding with length prefixes.
 The second concern is that a server can use the detailed information about the client for fingerprinting.